Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |Goes GVAR|7 dB|No|

-\* You read that rght, you can get these even at 0 dB!
+\* You read that right, you can get these even at 0 dB!
 As long as you see spikes on the FFT and there are frames being decoded, you are getting an image!
 It WILL have a lot of grain, which should be manageable with `Median blur`

 ### Pass rating scale
 This scale is not official or mentioned anywhere, I just created it to be able to gauge how good each HRPT satellite pass was.
 Some people use SNR to gauge the pass quality, but I personally prefer using AVHRR frames.
 These dictate how long the AVHRR image is, is the only keasurement unit consistent across most weather satellites.